symbioticfi/cli/README.md

   set-network-limit            Set a network limit at the vault's delegator. set-operator-network-limit   Set an operator-network limit at the vault's delegator. set-operator-network-shares  Set an operator-network shares at the vault's delegator.

+  --- for Stakers ---

+  deposit                      Deposit to the vault. withdraw                     Withdraw from the vault. claim                        Claim a withdrawal for some epoch at the vault.
 ```